NetworkedPlanet/website/_posts/2016-01-18-linked-data-webinars-season-2.md

 <div vocab="http://schema.org/">
 <div typeof="EducationEvent">
 <span property="description">
-In the <a href="https://www.eventbrite.co.uk/e/webinar-introduction-to-rdf-and-sparql-tickets-20856883500" property="url"><span property="name">Introduction to RDF and SPARQL</span></a>
+In the <a href="https://www.eventbrite.co.uk/e/webinar-introduction-to-rdf-and-sparql-tickets-20856883500" onclick="trackOutboundLink('https://www.eventbrite.co.uk/e/webinar-introduction-to-rdf-and-sparql-tickets-20856883500'); return false;" property="url"><span property="name">Introduction to RDF and SPARQL</span></a>
 (<meta property="startDate" content="2016-02-04T14:00:00Z">4th Feb</meta>, <meta property="duration" content="1H">14:00-15:00 GMT</meta>) you will learn the technical fundamentals of linked open data.
 This presentation focusses on the technical details of what exactly RDF is and how the SPARQL language allows you to query RDF data.
 </span>
 </div>

-<a class="btn btn-primary" href="https://www.eventbrite.co.uk/e/webinar-introduction-to-rdf-and-sparql-tickets-20856883500">Sign Up For RDF/SPARQL</a>
+<a class="btn btn-primary" href="https://www.eventbrite.co.uk/e/webinar-introduction-to-rdf-and-sparql-tickets-20856883500"
+   onclick="trackOutboundLink('https://www.eventbrite.co.uk/e/webinar-introduction-to-rdf-and-sparql-tickets-20856883500'); return false;">Sign Up For RDF/SPARQL</a>
 <p></p>

 <div typeof="EducationEvent">
 <span property="description">
-The <a href="https://www.eventbrite.co.uk/e/webinar-introduction-to-linked-data-tickets-20857152304" property="url"><span property="name">Introduction to Linked Data</span></a>
+The <a href="https://www.eventbrite.co.uk/e/webinar-introduction-to-linked-data-tickets-20857152304" onclick="trackOutboundLink('https://www.eventbrite.co.uk/e/webinar-introduction-to-linked-data-tickets-20857152304'); return false;" property="url"><span property="name">Introduction to Linked Data</span></a>
 (<meta property="startDate" content="2016-02-18T14:00:00Z">18th Feb</meta>, <meta property="duration" content="1H">14:00-15:00 GMT</meta>) is a (mostly) non-technical presentation focussed on the what and why of Linked Data - what is Linked Data, what are the benefits of publishing and using Linked Data, what are the steps to take in publishing your own Linked Data either internally or externally.
 </span>
 </div>

-<a class="btn btn-primary" href="https://www.eventbrite.co.uk/e/webinar-introduction-to-linked-data-tickets-20857152304">Sign Up For Linked Data</a>
+<a class="btn btn-primary" href="https://www.eventbrite.co.uk/e/webinar-introduction-to-linked-data-tickets-20857152304"
+   onclick="trackOutboundLink('https://www.eventbrite.co.uk/e/webinar-introduction-to-linked-data-tickets-20857152304'); return false;">Sign Up For Linked Data</a>
 <p></p>

 <div typeof="EducationEvent">
 <span property="description">
-The <a href="https://www.eventbrite.co.uk/e/webinar-sparql-101-tickets-20857308772" property="url"><span property="name">SPARQL 101</span></a> webinar
+The <a href="https://www.eventbrite.co.uk/e/webinar-sparql-101-tickets-20857308772" onclick="trackOutboundLink('https://www.eventbrite.co.uk/e/webinar-sparql-101-tickets-20857308772'); return false;" property="url"><span property="name">SPARQL 101</span></a> webinar
 (<meta property="startDate" content="2016-03-10T14:00:00Z">10th March</meta>, <meta property="duration" content="1H">14:00-15:00 GMT</meta>) focusses on the SPARQL
 query language for RDF.
 Building on what was learnt in the introduction webinar, this webinar goes into more detail about the query language and shows some examples of how to use SPARQL to explore datasets, extract salient information from them and create reports